heremaps/here-sdk-examples/README.md

 - [List of example apps for the HERE SDK for iOS](https://www.here.com/docs/bundle/sdk-for-ios-developer-guide/page/topics/examples.html).
 - [List of example apps for the HERE SDK for Flutter](https://www.here.com/docs/bundle/sdk-for-flutter-developer-guide/page/topics/examples.html).

-> Not all examples are available for all editions and platforms.
+> Not all examples are available for all licenses (formerly known as editions) and platforms.
+This repo hosts apps for the Lite, Explore and Navigate license.

-Find the [latest examples](examples/latest) for the edition and platform of your choice:
+Find the [latest examples](examples/latest) for the license and platform of your choice:

-- Examples for the HERE SDK for Android ([Lite Edition](examples/latest/lite/android/), [Explore Edition](examples/latest/explore/android/), [Navigate Edition](examples/latest/navigate/android/))
+- Examples for the HERE SDK for Android ([Lite](examples/latest/lite/android/), [Explore](examples/latest/explore/android/), [Navigate](examples/latest/navigate/android/))
-- Examples for the HERE SDK for iOS ([Explore Edition](examples/latest/explore/ios/), [Navigate Edition](examples/latest/navigate/ios/))
+- Examples for the HERE SDK for iOS ([Explore](examples/latest/explore/ios/), [Navigate](examples/latest/navigate/ios/))
-- Examples for the HERE SDK for Flutter ([Explore Edition](examples/latest/explore/flutter/), [Navigate Edition](examples/latest/navigate/flutter/))
+- Examples for the HERE SDK for Flutter ([Explore](examples/latest/explore/flutter/), [Navigate](examples/latest/navigate/flutter/))

 ## Example apps for older versions
 Above you can find the example app links for the _latest_ HERE SDK version.
 If you are looking for an older version, please check our [release page](https://github.com/heremaps/here-sdk-examples/releases) where you can download tagged older releases.

 ## What you need to execute the example apps
-1. Acquire a set of credentials: Follow the steps from the [Developer Guide](https://www.here.com/docs/category/here-sdk) for your HERE SDK edition.
+1. Acquire a set of credentials: Follow the steps from the [Developer Guide](https://www.here.com/docs/category/here-sdk) for your HERE SDK license.
 2. Download the latest HERE SDK package for your desired platform as shown in the _Developer Guide_.
 3. Please refer to the minimum requirements and supported devices as listed in our _Developer Guide_.
 4. Follow the README instructions you can find in the app folder for each example app.